DestinyW/cs110-final-project-spr18/README.md

 - Wall: A class that defines the obstacles in gameplay.
 The dog can avoid the walls by moving up and down.
 If the dog fails to avoid a wall, it will lose 1 health (10 bars maximum), and a result of 0 causes failure and ends the game.

-- Score: A class that tracks the number of points the player gains during the gameplay.
-It also records and display the highest scores on game over menu.
+- High Score: A class that defines the top 5 highest scores in the game.
+The top 5 scores are stored within a JSON file and is updated whenever the player obtains a score that is higher than the previous scores in the list.
+The high score list is displayed onto the game over menu whenever the player wins the game.

+- Timer: A class that defines how much time is remaining within the gameplay.
+The timer is displayed onto the top left corner of the screen.

 - Background: A class that defines the screen of the game, which is different as the program progresses.